open62541/open62541/doc/nodeset_compiler.rst

 There are some Companion Specifications that currently cannot be compiled with the Nodeset compiler.
 Which Companion Specifications are affected and what causes this is described below.

-* Safety, Glass
+* Safety, Glass, DEXPI
 Do not specify a BSD file or BSD blob in the XML file.
 The BSD file is considered deprecated.
 However, it is currently still required by the Nodeser compiler.

-* I4AAS, RSL, CNC, FDI
+* I4AAS, RSL, FDI
 Attempting to load will result in a runtime error ("Type-checking failed with error code BadTypeMismatch" or "Parent node not found").

 * BACnet